Lucretia Garfield: Assassination of James A. Garfield

 Only two months into her tenure as first lady, Garfield was afflicted with a life-threatening case of malaria.
 The president suspended many of his duties so that he could personally tend to her.
 Her health began to return by June, and her husband rented a cottage in Long Branch, New Jersey, for her to live in while she recuperated.
 Charles J. Guiteau waited to intercept them with the intention of shooting the president, but the sight of Lucretia, still visibly ill, caused him to hesitate.
 Weeks later, on July 2, Guiteau shot the president.
 The wounds were not immediately lethal, and James sent David G. Swaim to inform Lucretia.
 A train was arranged to take her directly to Washington so she could see her injured husband.

 Over the following months, Lucretia stayed by James's bed as his injuries became infected and his health deteriorated.
 She insisted that her own personal physician, Susan Ann Edson, one of the country's first female physicians, was among those treating the president.
 Garfield's anguish while sitting at her husband's deathbed earned her widespread sympathy and admiration from the public.
-The president died on September 19, 1881.
+The president died on September 19, 1881, two months shy of his 50th birthday.